Joohansson/offline-qr/README.md

 # Offline QR Generator
-Pure JavaScript QR generator that can be run locally
+Pure JavaScript QR generator and reader that can be run locally.
+For example when sending data to and from an offline computer.

 ### Instructions
 1. Download repository as ZIP